codewatchorg/Burp-AnonymousCloud/README.md

 Future
 ======

-Continue adding features to support identification and enumeration of other resources such as firebaseio.com
+Continue adding features to support identification and enumeration of other resources such Azure database.